-8. Ignoring the pests
+8. Ignoring the Pests

 Look at the inside of leaves and tips of the plants; these are the parts that pests infest most.
 If pests are already damaging your plants, first identify what type of pests they are and then treat them appropriately, prefer organic pesticides.

 Ask someone to come and water the plants when you are away.
 Another option is to use self-watering containers, they are great especially if you’re a busy person and often forget about watering your plants.

-10. Less or no fertilizer
+10. Less or No Fertilizer

 Using a balanced fertilizer (easily available) regularly and according to the package instructions, you can ensure that your plants are getting all the nutrients they need.

 If you see the symptoms like yellowing and wilting of lower leaves, browning leaf tips, and its margins, defoliation, slow or no growth, then it is possible that your plant is suffering from overfertilization.

-12. No pinching, deadheading, and pruning
+12. No Pinching, Deadheading, and Pruning

 If you want bushier growth, pinch the tips of young plants.
 Also, many flowering plants require “deadheading,” which means picking and removing the old flowers to promote new ones.

 Potted plants require pruning too, and on time, some of the fruits and flowering plants produce only on new branches, so if you must not ignore pruning.

 If you research carefully about the plants, you’ll find how much temperature (maximum or minimum) they tolerate best.
-In winters, if require, it is good if you protect such plants by keeping them indoors or in a greenhouse.
+In winters, if required, it is good if you protect such plants by keeping them indoors or in a greenhouse.